 13 Sep Dental Health in Older Adults

 As you grow older, it is important to maintain good oral hygiene to keep your teeth, gums, and mouth healthy for a lifetime.
-Furthermore, there is a connection between good oral health and overall health.
+Furthermore, there is a connection between oral health and overall health.
 Research indicates an unhealthy mouth may increase the risk for serious health problems such as heart disease and stoke.

 Unfortunately many older adults neglect their dental health for a variety of reasons.
 Upon enrolling in Medicare at age 65, most seniors lose dental benefits from a private insurer (Medicare does not cover dental procedures).
 In addition, seniors who are disabled, homebound, living in a long-term care facility, or at an economic disadvantage also experience a higher rate of poor dental health.